 The KYDP obligation requires derivatives firms to take reasonable steps to obtain and periodically update information about their derivatives parties.
+In the ordinary course, an annual request to a derivatives party from a derivatives dealer to confirm that nothing has changed in relation to the gatekeeper KYDP information in section 10 would satisfy this obligation.

-Section 41 provides an exemption for derivatives firms from the obligations under this section for transactions that are executed on a derivatives trading facility and that are cleared.
+Section 41 provides an exemption for derivatives firms from the obligations under this section for transactions that are executed on a derivatives trading facility where the identity of the counterparty is unknown prior to and at the time the transaction is executed.